-She felt pain in the hip after some activities but mainly experienced stiffness.
+Millie felt pain in one hip after some activities but mainly experienced stiffness.
 Especially while sitting the hip would become increasingly tight.
-Every long car journey was difficult during the drive and afterwards.
-Upon waking in the morning the hip felt tight and a dull feeling in the hip sometimes woke her up at night.
+Every long car journey was difficult, during as well as after the drive.
+Upon waking in the morning the hip felt tight and a dull feeling sometimes woke her up at night.

 Osteoarthritis usually develops as joints age and the cartilage (the protective, well-lubricated covering at the ends of bones) is damaged and worn down.
 This ‘wear and tear’ of a joint can be caused by misalignment and/or repetitive movement patterns, but also by an injury, old trauma or genetic factors.

 Unfortunately, there is no cure for osteoarthritis, although looking after one’s weight and diet, and engaging in various forms of exercise can slow down and in some cases even reverse the deterioration of the joint.